 As you know, the early stages of a new marketing initiative can make or break its success.
 And getting partners to agree to do something is very different than getting them to actually do it.

-So when you’re developing a VIP invites program, the most crucial part is follow-through.
-You have to follow through with your partners to ensure they’re holding up their end of the bargain by actually sharing the collateral you provide.
+So when you’re developing a VIP invites program, the most crucial part is follow-up.
+You have to follow through with your partners to ensure they’re holding up their end of the bargain by sharing the collateral you provide.
 There’s no better way to do this than personal outreach, even if it means a little hand-holding.

 Calling your partners to pitch them the idea is step one.
 The best way to do this is personal outreach from the leaders of your organization to the leaders of theirs.
 That appeals to your partners’ sense of authority and assures them that your invites program has full buy-in from the top down.